 Your neck needs to have some movement and stretching to help it get stronger and return to its normal function.
 Imagine how quickly your legs would weaken if you didn’t use them for weeks at a time?
 Your neck is no different.

-Some down time is normal, your body has been injured, but don’t take it too far.
+Some downtime is normal, your body has been injured, but don’t take it too far.
 Your chiropractor can help you find ways to reduce the pain and show you how to stretch and strengthen your neck, so you can heal more quickly.

 This is perhaps the worst mistake of all.
 Does whiplash go away on its own?
 We will be honest, yes, it can, but why would you risk dealing with this type of intense pain and other symptoms when you can treat the problem?
 There are effective ways to get rid of whiplash naturally.

 Your chiropractor is the best choice for treating whiplash, even if your case is a mild one.
 You will need x-rays, a CT scan, or an MRI to determine the exact extent of your injuries.
-Along with whiplash, you could have significant injury to the ligaments in the neck or even a herniated disc.
+Along with whiplash, you could have a significant injury to the ligaments in the neck or even a herniated disc.

-Once the chiropractor has performed a through exam and diagnosis, a treatment plan will be set in place.
+Once the chiropractor has performed a thorough exam and diagnosis, a treatment plan will be set in place.
 You should follow through on your chiropractor’s advice and finish the treatment plan, even if you feel better after a few days or weeks.

 Chiropractors deal with hundreds of whiplash cases every year.
 They understand how painful your neck is, so they won’t be doing anything more than the gentlest of adjustments to help restore the normal position of the neck muscles and joints.

-Depending on your injuries, your chiropractors whiplash treatment might also employ other conservative, healing therapies such as:
+Depending on your injuries, your chiropractor’s whiplash treatment might also employ other conservative, healing therapies such as:

 Of course, while it’s impossible to avoid a car accident or other injuries (such as sporting accidents), keeping your health in good, overall condition can help to speed up your recovery time.